dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> Recipients list will be partitioned if the size exceed `MAX_ALLOWED_RECIPIENTS` limit of 200.
+> Recipients list will be partitioned if the size exceeds `MAX_ALLOWED_RECIPIENTS` limit of 200.

-The Web API also supports a query parameter version, but the parametrised API can only be used for sending SMS to a single destination.
+The Web API also supports a query parameter version, but the parameterized API can only be used for sending SMS to a single destination.

     /api/33/sms/outbound?message=text&recipient=004712341234